Optimizing Kafka Streams Topologies¶

 - How Do I enable optimizations for my existing applications?

-- To enable optimizations you add this line to your configuration
+To enable optimizations, you need to do two things.
+First, add this line to your properties

 - Should I enable optimizations for my new application?